F.A.Q.

 Even if photos and videos show freedivers swimming with sperm whales, it is forbidden to go in the water in the presence of these cetaceans in the Azores.
 The people who can do this have received a prior authorization because they are participating in the making of a documentary or working for a scientific mission.

-In the Azores, you can use the services of a whale watching company to hope to see some whale backs and tails.
-You will generally leave for 3 hours at sea and with the help of the “vigies” on land, formerly used for hunting cetaceans, the boat will head towards the mammals, respecting however a distance of 100m from them.
-The best islands to see cetaceans are Sao Miguel, Faial and Pico.
+In the Azores (except in Santa Maria), you can use the services of a whale watching company to hope to see some whale backs and tails.
+You will generally leave for 3 hours at sea and with the help of the "vigies" on land, formerly used for hunting cetaceans, the boat will head towards the mammals, respecting however a distance of 100m from them.
+The best islands to see cetaceans are Sao Miguel, Faial, Pico and Florès.

 In Santa Maria, without doing Whale Watching, we sometimes have beautiful encounters during the navigation, especially when we go to the Formigas and Dollabarat islets.
 This South-North crossing of 1h30 is often the occasion to meet whales and dolphins on our way.
 Maybe you will bring us luck!